Written by Dan Green

 You can buy a house with bad credit.

 According to government data, since 2018, lenders have been making more loans to buyers with below-average credit scores.
-But, having lower credit scores can affect your mortgage rate, your associated fees, or how much down payment you’re required to make.
+But, having a lower credit score can affect your mortgage rate, your closing costs, or how much down payment you’re required to make.

-The good news is that small changes to your credit can yield significant changes in your score, and with every 20-point improvement, you save money.
+The good news is that small changes to your credit can yield significant changes in your score, and with every 20-point improvement, you can potentially save money.

 Do you know what your current mortgage credit score is?